cardillan/mindcode/doc/syntax/optimizations/LOOP-ROTATION.markdown

 ## Partial loop rotation

-When the loop condition involves short-circuit operations, or the loop cannot be shown to execute at least once, the loop rotation can be performed partially.
-In this case, the condition in front of the loop is duplicated to the end of the loop body.
-If the condition structure allows it, only part of it will be duplicated, and the non-duplicated remaining parts of the original condition will be reused (by rerouting some jumps from the duplicated condition to the original condition).
+When the loop condition involves short-circuit operations, the loop rotation can be performed partially.
+In this case, parts of the condition in front of the loop are duplicated to the end of the loop body.
+The non-duplicated remaining parts of the original condition are reused (by rerouting some jumps from the duplicated condition to the original condition).

 In a typical case, a partially rotated loop completely avoids the jump returning to the beginning of the loop condition.
 If a strict-equal comparison (`===` or `!==`) is involved, the additional jump might not be avoided entirely, but the average execution time of the loop should still be reduced.